To Rome with Love (film): Plot

 American tourist Hayley becomes engaged to lawyer Michelangelo while spending a summer in Rome.
 Hayley's parents, Jerry and Phyllis, fly to Italy to meet her fiancé.
-During the visit, Michelangelo's mortician father Giancarlo sings in the shower and Jerry, a retired—and critically reviled—opera director, feels inspired to bring his gift to the public.
-Giancarlo is convinced by Jerry to audition in front of a room of opera bigwigs but performs poorly in this setting.
+During the visit, Michelangelo's mortician father Giancarlo sings in the shower and Jerry, a retired—and critically reviled—opera director, is inspired to bring his gift to the public.
+He convinces Giancarlo to audition in front of a room of opera bigwigs but Giancarlo performs poorly in this setting.

-Jerry then realizes that Giancarlo's talent is tied to the comfort and freedom he feels in the shower.
+Jerry realizes Giancarlo's talent is tied to the comfort and freedom of the shower.
 He stages a concert in which Giancarlo performs at the Teatro dell'Opera while actually washing himself onstage in a shower.
-This is a great success, so Jerry and Giancarlo decide to stage Pagliacci with an incongruous shower present in all scenes.
-Giancarlo receives rave reviews, but decides to retire from opera singing, preferring to work as a mortician and spend time with his family.
+This is a great success, so Jerry and Giancarlo stage Pagliacci with an incongruous shower present in all scenes.
+Giancarlo receives rave reviews but retires from opera singing, preferring to work as a mortician and spend time with his family.